intellij-rust/intellij-rust/README.md

 ## Compatible IDEs

-The plugin should be compatible with any Intellij based IDE starting from 2016.1.
+The plugin is compatible with any IntelliJ based IDE starting from 2016.2.
+If you don't have any yet, try [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/)

 ## Contributing